-Overcoming Laziness And Inertia Towards Working On Your Issues
+Overcoming Laziness And Inertia Toward Working On Your Social Problems

 Some people know what to do in theory to improve their social skills, but find it hard to get out of their comfortable rut and actually start making changes.
 If that applies to you, here's my take on how to get yourself going.